Rochdale and District Mind

 For further information or to refer to Rochdale and District Mind Services please visit www.rochdalemind.org.uk (external link).

 This service provides one-to-one, and group sessions to people over the age of 18.
-Telephone counselling is also available from August 2019.
+Telephone counselling is also available.

-For more information please visit our Open Young Minds Project (External link)
+For more information please visit our CYP Counselling and Art Therapy (external link)

 A group for ‘Survivors by Survivors’ (two separate groups).
 A 12 week programme where you will have the opportunity to talk in a safe place and not be judged.